NickRucinski/actions-test/documentation/docs/requirements/use-case-descriptions.md

 Actors: AI Model, Administrator
 **System compiles the user data into a detailed report for instructors.**

-1. AI Model will keep track of the users selections on different code prompts.
+1. **AI Model** will keep track of the users selections on different code prompts.
-2. The users performance data will be placed into a formatted report for the instructor.
+2. The user's performance data will be placed into a formatted report for the instructor.
 3. Report will show percentages for the users answers to the code suggestions that were either correct or incorrect.
 4. The administrator can see which areas of learning need more focus for the user (student).